25 Activities to Help Preschool Kids Build Scissor Skills

 - Problem-solving skills – As they cut, kids have to figure out how to get the paper or fabric into the desired shape.

-- Bilateral coordination – This is the skill that helps kids use both hands together.
+- Bilateral coordination skills – This is the skill that helps kids use both little hands together.
 When using scissors, kids need to coordinate the use of their hands.
-They use one hand to hold the scissor and the other hand to guide the paper.
+They use one hand to hold the scissor and the other one as a helper hand to guide the paper.

 - Focus – Kids need to focus on the blades of the scissors and the object they are cutting.
 This focus will help them in other activities where they need to stay focused, such as homework.

-- Plus – Developing scissor skills also develops muscles that help kids with other daily tasks such as handwriting, buttoning, zipping, and sports activities.
+Developing scissor skills also develops muscles that help kids with other daily tasks such as handwriting, buttoning, zipping, using tools, and sports activities.

 Scissor Skills Activities

 Now that you know the importance of scissor skills and some benefits, it is time to start practicing!
+I’m here to help you with some creative ways to encourage your kids to use scissors.
 Here are 25 activities that will help kids build dexterity and accuracy.

 Cut and Paste Activities